 LONDON — China has been one of Russia’s best export customers for weapons, but it is a relationship neither side feels entirely comfortable with.
 One example is that China bought Russian fighters — strengthening relations — then built copies of them, which created tensions between Beijing and Moscow.
 A new report by the Stockholm International Peace Research Institute (Sipri) suggests more difficulties are ahead.
 In releasing the new document, “China’s Energy and Security Relations ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Uncertain Future For Sino-Russian Arms Relationship".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Uncertain Future For Sino-Russian Arms Relationship".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.